|

 Brendan

-injuries he received over 30 years ago, he still sings
+injuries he received over 30 years ago, he rejoined the

-whenever he can and frequently takes part in showband
+whenever he could and frequently took part in showband

 reunion concerts such as The Waterfront Concert series in